mcnuttandrew/critical-hci-vis-class/src/index.md

 **Instructor**: [Andrew McNutt](https://www.mcnutt.in/)
 **Contact**: andrew.mcnutt@utah.edu
 **Class**: 2:00PM-03:20PM (Tu/Th) at BU C 302
 **Office Hours**: TBD
+**Course Forum**: TBD

 FAQ

 - How do I submit stuff? use THIS LINK
 - How do I hear about course updates?
 Check the course forum
 - How do I get in touch with the course staff?
-Post on the course forum, do not email
+Post on the course forum, _do not email_
 - How do I propose a work?
 Post on the course forum
+- How do I get grades?
+You'll be emailed once a week

 # Schedule: